gurcuff91/mongotoy/docs/docs/objects.md

 The `Objects` class in Mongotoy facilitates querying documents from a MongoDB database, offering a variety of methods for filtering, sorting, limiting, and executing queries asynchronously.
 It is initialized with the document class associated with the query set, a session object for database operations, and an optional depth for dereferencing referenced documents.
-Key features include document creation, filtering, sorting, skipping, and limiting.
-Asynchronous iteration over the result set is supported, with methods to fetch all documents, retrieve a single document, fetch a document by its identifier, and count the number of documents.
+Key features include filtering, sorting, skipping, and limiting.
+Asynchronous and synchronous iteration over the result set is supported, with methods to fetch all documents, retrieve a single document, fetch a document by its identifier, and count the number of documents.